dreamworksanimation/openmoonray/CONTRIBUTING.md

 #### Contributor License Agreements

-Developers who wish to contribute code to be considered for inclusion in MoonRay must first complete a **Contributor License Agreement**.
+Developers who wish to contribute code to be considered for inclusion in MoonRay must first complete a **Contributor License Agreement**, and email it to MoonRay@dreamworks.com and be sure to include your GitHub username(s).

 * If you are an individual writing the code on your own time and you're SURE you are the sole owner of any intellectual property you